-Moneybox is a micro-investing, app-based platform that makes investing simple, quick and easy.
+Moneybox is a micro-investing, app-based platform that makes your investment decisions for you.
+As a result, it is simple, quick and easy.
+In fact, you may not even notice it.

 Here are the highlights: